Configuration

 • maxToolCalls: Prevents infinite tool execution loops

-• maxRetries: Prevents retry storms that could exhaust resources
+• maxRetries: Prevents retry storms that could exhaust resources.
+Retries use exponential backoff with jitter and honor a provider’s Retry-After header

 • requestTimeout: Prevents hanging requests and DoS attacks